Women's Champions League finals match schedule

 Article summary

-The eight-team knockout event runs from 21 to 30 August in Bilbao and San Sebastián.
+The eight-team knockout event is running until 30 August in Bilbao and San Sebastián.

 Article top media content